Ca trù: History

 There are different myths and theories related to ca trù's conception.
 There is a theory points to a woman named Đào Thị, a talented musician who was beloved by the Lý Dynasty imperial court.
 This theory also claims that ever since the time of Đào Thị, in admiration of her, women who held a profession as singers (such as ca trù singers) were referred to as Đào nương ("nương" here refers roughly to "maiden" or "lady").
 The latter is true although this term is no longer widely used in modern Vietnam.

 What is known for sure is that ca trù started off like many of Vietnam's arts as being a form of entertainment for the royal court.
 Officially ca tru count the age of their profession since The Later Le dynasty (Nhà Hậu Lê, 1428–1789), at that time musicians called hát khuôn performed only on religious court ceremonies.
 It was only later on that it branched out into being performed at small inns.
-Indeed, it was mainly scholars and other members of the elite who enjoyed the genere.
+Indeed, it was mainly scholars and other members of the elite who enjoyed the genre.

 In the 15th century ca tru spread through Northern Vietnam.
 The artists might be called to celebrate a son's birth, or to celebrate the signing of a contract.
 Ca tru were outside of the caste system, so they could entertain the most noble clients.